jesuisstan/PongTheGame/README.md

 ```sh
 docker compose up --build
 ```
+3. Open http://{SERVER_NAME}:{FRONTEND_PORT} to play Pong The Game in your browser.
-3. To clean up the System of all files created by PongTheGame use cmd:
+4. To clean up the System of all files created by PongTheGame use cmd:
 ```sh
 docker system prune --volumes --all --force
 ```